-Travel insurance should be considered essential for everyone.
+Whilst not technically one of the things you need in a first aid kit, travel insurance should be considered essential for everyone.
 EU citizens within the EU are usually covered however most other international travel requires some kind of additional insurance.

 When travelling in certain countries, a vaccination certificate may be required as part of the border controls.
 Make sure you check this before you travel.
 Keep your certificate stored safely with your other travel documents.

 These are things that you can carry if you wish.
 They may be considered essential depending on your individual circumstances.